NestorGorrotxategi/digitalelectronics2/lab-project1/test/README.md

 ### ISR(ADC_vect)

-* Interupt service which is responsible for displaying the direction accordingly to axis values of the joystick
+* Interupt service which is responsible for displaying the direction accordingly to axis values of the joystick,
-* Displays on the lcd the direction whick the joystick indicates(up-right, up-left, down-right ,down-left)
+* Displays on the lcd the direction whick the joystick indicates(up-right, up-left, down-right ,down-left),

 ![Image of all hardware](https://github.com/NestorGorrotxategi/digitalelectronics2/blob/main/lab-project1/flowcharts/ADC_vect.png)